RoboJackets/robocup-software/docs/source/our_stack.rst

 trajectory as the robot.

 At the highest level of planning, we have several different planners which the planning_node selects based on what kind of skill gameplay requested.
-The have different behavior and based on the their names you can kind of get an idea of what each would be used for.
+They have different behaviors and based on the their names you can kind of get an idea of what each would be used for.
 They are all located in ``soccer/src/soccer/planning/planner``.